rackerlabs/mimic/docs/development/submitting-patches.rst

 Submitting patches
 ==================

-* Always make a new branch for your work.
+* If you have access to the `mimic`_ repo, always make a new branch for your work.
+* If you don't have access to the `mimic`_ repo, working on branches in your fork is also nice because that will you can work on more than one PR at a time.
 * Patches should be small to facilitate easier review.
 * New features and significant bug fixes should be documented in the :doc:`/changelog`.